redhat-cip/software-factory/docs/submitpatches.rst

 Make sure you had setup git-review before submitting the code for review.

-To push the change to gerrit, execute the following command:
+To push the change to Gerrit, execute the following command:

 .. code-block:: bash